-- Do not fund CPCs with taxpayer dollars. - Prohibit diversion of TANF and other social safety-net funds to CPCs. - Require any program receiving taxpayer funds earmarked for pregnancy-related services to: - Provide or make referrals to providers of comprehensive reproductive health services; - Publish an annual public report on the use of public grants and contract funds. - Institute oversight mechanisms, such as public audits, for publicly funded CPCs. - Establish a CPC hotline, similar to fraud lines, for reporting: - Harassment of patients; - Dissemination of private information; - Personal experiences at CPCs; - Disinformation found on CPC websites; - Deceptive advertising about services offered; - CPCs that provide "abstinence" education in public schools.
+- Do not fund CPCs with taxpayer dollars. - Prohibit diversion of TANF and other social safety-net funds to CPCs. - Require any program receiving taxpayer funds earmarked for pregnancy-related services to: - Provide or make referrals to providers of comprehensive reproductive health services; - Publish an annual public report on the use of public grants and contract funds. - Institute oversight mechanisms, such as public audits, for publicly funded CPCs.

 From a public health standpoint, these centers endanger women by misinterpreting and misrepresenting medical evidence.
 States implicitly endorse these centers when they provide support for them ...
 Honest information about the perspective from which they dispense advice and support, in addition to forthright acknowledgement of their limitations, is essential for these centers to provide an ethical service to women.
 For no other medical procedure would someone who is not a health care professional seek to give detailed counseling on the risks of the procedure ...
 Until taxpayers can be assured that these centers conform to ethical standards of licensed medical facilities, offer sound medical advice, and do not lead to harm, states should refrain from directly or indirectly funding these centers.
+196